Dewb/streetlight/README.md

 This is pre-alpha software.

-Currently supports:
+Streetlight has been tested and is expected to work with:
 * Philips Color Kinectics ColorBlast, ColorBurst, and similar RGB fixtures on a PDS-150e or similar
 * Philips iColorTile MX 12x12 or iColorModule FX 6x6 (but not simultaneously) on a PDS-60 or PDS-480
+* Philips iColor Flex or similar light strand/chain/strip on a PDS-60 or similar
-* Mac OS X video sources w/ Syphon support
+* Video input on Mac OS X with Syphon
-* Windows video sources with Spout support (or via FFGL sender plugin)
+* Video input on Windows with Spout

 Future enhancements:
+* Improved UI with JUCE
 * Support for mixing iColorTile MX 12x12 and iColorModule FX 6x6
 * Support for [Fadecandy](https://github.com/scanlime/fadecandy) and [LEDscape](https://github.com/Yona-Appletree/LEDscape) devices via [OpenPixelControl](http://openpixelcontrol.org/)
 * Support for [PixelPusher](http://www.heroicrobotics.com/) devices
+* Support for DMX devices

 Licensing:
 * Streetlight is licensed under [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html)